Elise000/learning/rails/gems/braintree/README.md

 ### 7) Set the route for payment MVC, only new and create
 ```
-resources payments, only: [:new, :create]
+resources :payments, only: [:new, :create]
 ```

 > **NOTE**: